crvanpollard/Mapbox_Workshop/README.md

 If you don't have an account, go sign up: [https://account.mapbox.com/](https://account.mapbox.com/)

 ### Mapbox Dashboard
-This is where you can view and manage your account datasets
+This is where you can view and manage your account and settings
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/dashboard.png)

 ### Mapbox Studio
-Mapbox Studio will allow you to store these 3 different collections (Styles, Tileets, and Datasets)
+Mapbox Studio has 3 main componets that will allow you to store different collections (Styles, Tilesets, and Datasets)

-Styles are your customized basemaps with all your custom settings for font, layer zoom levels, and color and symbology for your tilesets.
+<b>Styles</b> are your customized basemaps with all your custom settings for font, layer zoom levels, color and symbology for your tilesets.

-The Tilesets are a collection of raster or in most cases the vector data.
+The <b>Tilesets</b> are a collection of raster or in most cases the vector data.
 The tilesets are broken up into a uniform grid of square tiles for all 22 preset zoom levels.

-Datasets are an editable collection of GeoJSON features.
+<b>Datasets</b> are an editable collection of GeoJSON features.

 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/std.png)